We Are Open & Seeing Patients || We Do COVID-19 PCR Testing. To book an appointment, click here.

 Parkinson’s Dementia Symptoms

 There are a number of common symptoms people with PDD may experience.
+Individuals might experience physical and behavioural symptoms of Parkinson’s dementia.
 Not everyone will have the same symptoms, but common characteristics can include:

 • Changes in your ability to recall memories